zezutom/GetAndCleanDataProject/CodeBook.md

 ## Transformations
 As stipulated by the requirements the following transformations were made to keep the resulting output clean and tidy:

-* The training and the test sets were merged to form a single data set.
+* The training and the test sets have been merged to form a single data set
 * Out of the broad spectrum of features only the measurements on the mean and standard deviation were considered
 * Descriptive activity names and labels were used appropriately to increase data readability
 * A separate tidy dataset was created as the final step of data refinement efforts

-## Other Information
+In addition to the aforementioned mandatory transformations, the feature names have been amended to adhere to naming standards of the R language.
+That allowed for an elegant use of R languague features, such as data filtering, and an increased code readability.
+I consider this additional transformation a minor change, which I believe doesn't have an adverse impact on the original information.
+Feature name adjustment example:

+tBodyAcc-mean()-X -> tBodyAcc_mean_X
+tBodyAcc-std()-Z  -> tBodyAcc_std_Z
+etc.